Voluntary Plan Security Deposit Requirements

 The security deposit must be submitted in one of the following forms:

-- Irrevocable Letter of Credit from a United States financial institution.
+- Irrevocable Letter of Credit from a US financial institution.

 - Guarantee bond, issued by an admitted surety insurer.

-For more information on the VP program, such as types of security deposits, reporting requirements, and disputed coverage claims, reference the Disability Insurance Employer’s Guide to Voluntary Plan Procedures (DE 2040) (PDF).
+To learn more about the VP program, review Employer’s Guide to Voluntary Plan Procedures (DE 2040) (PDF).

 - Email: DIBVPSRW@edd.ca.gov